 In our exploration of various top brokers, BlackBull Markets made it to our list as the top choice for DMA enthusiasts.
 BlackBull Markets has established a global presence with offices in New York, Jakarta, and London.
 This expansion reflects their growing reputation and dedication to serving traders worldwide

-Similar to Vantage Markets, BlackBull Markets doesn’t offer pure DMA across all instruments.
+Like Vantage Markets, BlackBull Markets doesn’t offer pure DMA across all instruments.
 The broker’s ECN model, tight spreads, and support for popular platforms like MT4, MT5, and cTrader provide a robust environment for executing DMA strategies.
 While the FIX API for even more direct access is limited to institutional accounts, the standard offerings cater well to most DMA traders.

 BlackBull Markets is a certified Financial Services Provider in New Zealand, adhering to strict regulations and Anti-Money Laundering (AML) and Counter-Financing of Terrorism (CFT) policies.
 Client funds are held securely in segregated accounts at ANZ Bank, a reputable financial institution.